 (6) It shall be unlawful for any person to construct or place a blind on lake St. Marys, Mosquito reservoir, or Clark lake wildlife area that does not have attached to the blind the name and address of said person.
 The name and address shall be attached immediately upon completion of construction.
 Further, the permit holder described in paragraph (A) of this rule shall be responsible for removal of any blind placed or constructed on a public hunting area or any other state or federal property no later than thirty days after the close of the annual duck or goose season, whichever closes last.

-It shall be unlawful for any person to fail to remove blinds seven through thirteen and blind number ninety if attached to a stake on Grand Lake St. Marys no later than fifteen days after the close of the first segment of the annual duck or goose season, whichever closes last.
+It shall be unlawful for any person to fail to remove blinds seven through thirteen and blind number ninety if attached to a stake on Grand Lake St. Marys no later than the second Sunday in December.
 Furthermore, it shall be lawful to use floater blinds at these sites during the season.

 (7) It shall be unlawful for any person to fail to remove any stakes or any part of a structure built for or used as a means of concealment by waterfowl hunters in lake St. Marys, Mosquito reservoir, or Clark lake wildlife area.